 The Woods Hole Oceanographic Institution is now accepting applications for Fellowships in Geophysical Fluid Dynamics.
-Graduate students and researchers from a variety of fields who share a common interest in the nonlinear dynamics of geophysical fluids from the deep interior of the Earth, through the oceans, ice sheets and atmospheres share an intense ten-week research experience, and vigorous discussions of concepts that span different disciplines.
+Graduate students and researchers from a variety of fields who share a common interest in the nonlinear dynamics of rotating, stratified fluids share an intense ten-week research experience and vigorous discussions of concepts that span different disciplines.

 Fellows pursue a research project under the supervision of the staff and present a lecture and a written report for a proceedings volume.
 Fellows accepted to participate in the GFD Program will receive a stipend of $7,205 and an allowance for travel expenses within the United States.
 Fellows are expected to be in residence for the full ten weeks of the program.

 The application deadline is February 15, 2019.
 More information and the application are available at the Woods Hole Oceanographic Institution website.